jexia/docs/docs/auth/README.md

 ## Policies
 As was mentioned above to authorize access to your data you need to have **Policy** created for API-Keys or Project Users.
-At this point in time you cannot manipulate `Policy` via consumption API.
-All management available only via Jexia administration panel.
+At this point in time, you cannot manipulate `Policy` via consumption API.
+All management is available only via Jexia administration panel.

+<iframe width="700" height="394" src="https://www.youtube.com/embed/i4dKznoXry0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 There are three main areas for Policy setup:
 1. Subject (who has access) - can be API-Key, AllUsers (all sign-in users), namespaces (grouped users under the same name).